Great Hanging at Gainesville: Trials, executions, and lynchings

 On the morning of 1 October 1862, state troops led by the local provost, Colonel James G. Bourland, began arresting suspected Unionists in the area.
 Some 150 men were arrested in 13 days.
 Nearly 200 were ultimately arrested.

-Bourland appointed Col. William C. Young, a major enslaver, to appoint a jury.
-He formed a "Citizens Court" of 12 jurors (seven were enslavers) in Gainesville, the county seat.
+Bourland appointed Col. William Cocke Young, a major slaveholder, to appoint a jury.
+He formed a "Citizens Court" of 12 jurors (seven were slaveholders) in Gainesville, the county seat.
 This "court" had no legal status in Texas law.
 Bourland and Young together had reason to want to suppress dissent, as they owned about one-quarter of all enslaved people in the county.

 The jury began trying the suspects for insurrection and treason, with conviction by a simple majority vote.
 After eight convictions, the jury decided to require a two-thirds majority vote for conviction.
 This resulted in the reversal of the last conviction.
 Those convicted were sentenced to be hanged within two days.
 Some were executed within hours.

 After the jury acquitted several men, a mob threatened to lynch all of the remaining prisoners.
 The head of the jury gave them 14 names.
 These men were taken from jail and, without the benefit of any trial, were lynched on October 12 and 13.
 The court adjourned.

-On 16 October, Colonel William C. Young, who some say had attempted to moderate the proceedings, was killed while pursuing a group who had killed another man along a creek.
+On 16 October, Colonel William Cocke Young, who some say had attempted to moderate the proceedings, was killed while pursuing a group who had killed another man along a creek.
 Young's death resulted in public outrage, as some feared abolitionists had killed him.
 Two jurors who had left were replaced on the jury by hard-line Confederates.
 The jury reversed the acquittals of 19 prisoners although hearing no new evidence.
 They convicted the men and sentenced them to death.
 These 19 were hanged, with their executions supervised by Capt.
 Jim Young, the colonel's son.
 The court released 50 to 60 men before Confederate and state courts finally halted its activities.
 A total of 41 men had been hanged in Gainesville in October 1862, and at least three others were shot to death.
 They left "42 widows and about 300 children."